 Adults with Obstructive Sleep Apnea

 Estimated Cases Undiagnosed

-Sleep apnea affects millions of Americans causing short-term health and wellness issues and, for many, creating long-term health problems.
+Sleep apnea affects millions of Americans, causing short-term health and wellness issues and, for many, creating long-term health problems.
 The most common association with sleep apnea is snoring, probably because it is the most noticeable symptom.
-However, sleep apnea is not about making loud noises, it’s about struggling for air and oxygen deprivation.
+However, sleep apnea is not about making loud noises - it’s about oxygen deprivation and struggling for air.

-When you are asleep and your body is struggling for air, this does not create restful sleep.
+When you are asleep and your body is struggling for air, you do not get restful sleep.
 This results immediately in lower energy and daytime fatigue.
-If this becomes a lifestyle, your productivity becomes lower and it’s not uncommon for your behavior to be affected negatively with mood swings, irritability, weight gain and depression.
+If this becomes a lifestyle, your productivity decreases and it’s not uncommon for your behavior to be affected negatively with mood swings, irritability, weight gain and depression.
 When deciding whether to get tested for sleep apnea, these should be considered as symptoms.